Paupauash/Diabetes-Medication-and-Patient-Readmision-Prediction./README.md

 Data Mining Methods

 Classification is the most common task involved in data mining.
 To predict the readmissions in the hospital and diabetes medication administration, various classification tasks were performed.
+The results are in the R studio script files.

 Ø  CONCLUSION